Kalleculated/FFT-Analysator/docs/api_documentation.md

 signal_proc.set_parameters(my_channels, my_window, my_overlap)

 # Calculating now for example the CSM (Cross spectral Matrix).
-The CSM is a three dimensional array
+The CSM is a three dimensional array, this is done with acoular
 # with dimensions [Frequencies, Input channel, Output Channel], where in our case the Input channel is 1 and
 # Output channel is 4.
 The data is complex valued.